fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 ## Faraday tensor

-The Faraday tensor for our purposes will be defined from the four-potential
+Starting from the four-potential[^kris]

 $$
 A_\mu = \frac{Q r}{\Sigma} \left(1 \d t - a \sin^2 \theta \d \phi \right),
 $$

-such that the Faraday tensor is
+the Faraday tensor is given by

 $$
 F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu.